meeeerkat/vim-browser/README.md

 - Copy paste in page content
 - Throw error message for YAML parsing errors in config files
 - Free all the used memory when quitting (valgrind debug)
+- Need to print html pages in a much prettier way

 ## TODO in a long time
 - Bookmarks